Run batted in

 St. Louis Cardinals' Albert Pujols, shown here in 2008, passed Babe Ruth's 2,214 official RBI in October 2022.
 Pujols finished his Major League Baseball career with 2,218 RBI and second place on the all-time list.

-A run batted in or runs batted in (RBI) is a statistic in baseball and softball that credits a batter for making a play that allows a run to be scored (except in certain situations such as when an error is made on the play).
-For example, if the batter bats a base hit which allows a teammate on a higher base to reach home and so score a run, then the batter gets credited with an RBI.
+A run batted in (Note: The plural form is "runs batted in".)
+(RBI) is a statistic in baseball and softball that credits a batter for making a play that allows a run to be scored.
+For example, if the batter bats a base hit which allows a teammate already on base to reach home, thus scoring a run, then the batter gets credited with an RBI.
+Certain situations are excluded, such as when an error is made on the play.

 Before the 1920 Major League Baseball season, runs batted in were not an official baseball statistic.
 Nevertheless, the RBI statistic was tabulated—unofficially—from 1907 through 1919 by baseball writer Ernie Lanigan, according to the Society for American Baseball Research.

 Common nicknames for an RBI include "ribby" (or "ribbie"), "rib", and "ribeye".
 The plural of "RBI" is a matter of "(very) minor controversy" for baseball fans: it is usually "RBIs", in accordance with the usual practice for pluralizing initialisms in English; however, some sources use "RBI" as the plural, on the basis that it can stand for "runs batted in".